PammillerPersonal/open-source-policy/OpenSource_code/static_code_scan.md

 1. Review the GSA Open Source Policy [repo](https://github.com/GSA/open-source-policy).
 2. Read the [open source checklist](https://github.com/GSA/open-source-policy/blob/master/open_source_checklist.md) (even if you don't plan to open source, it has a lot of good considerations for code development).
 3. Create a public repository on GitHub in the GSA [organization](https://github.com/GSA).
 Make sure to follow GSA's GitHub use [instructions](https://github.com/GSA/GitHub-Administration).
-4. Scan code in repository or on local machine with post-commit  [Clouseau](https://github.com/cfpb/clouseau).
+4. Scan code in repository or on local machine with pre-commit  [Clouseau](https://github.com/cfpb/clouseau).
 5. [Lock](https://help.github.com/articles/configuring-protected-branches/) master branch for monitored PR inclusion.
 6. Link your GitHub account to [CircleCI](https://circleci.com/).
 Setup linters, proofers, and tests as needed for your project/code.
 This can be done in settings on the repo or in the .circlci/config.yml file.
 Build out your development workflow.
 Refer to CircleCI [documentation](https://circleci.com/docs/) for further details.
 7. Link your GitHub repository to [Code Climate](https://codeclimate.com/).
 Setup tests as needed.
 Refer to CodeClimate [documentation](https://docs.codeclimate.com/) as needed.